 Speaking of whom, Constantine is taken by his kidnapper to meet his ancestor, the Celtic king Constantine at Stonehenge in 55 BCE.
 (So, sadly not his Roman namesake.)
 We learn King Constantine drove the rift between human and magical creatures, as human fear empowered his magic, forcing Constantine to reconsider whether it was right to send Neron’s kind to Hell in the first place.
 Like his descendant, King Constantine is also played by Matt Ryan, who gets to wear a long gray wig that’s oddly reminiscent of Geralt from The Witcher franchise.
 (I wouldn’t be surprised if it was a tongue-in-cheek nod to Andrzej Sapkowski’s monster slayer.)

 The notion of magic powered by fear was fascinating to hear, as it could be an indirect reference to the Sinestro Corps, the major group of DC villains who channel fear into their power rings.
-I was more interested though in whether or not Celts would send their enemies to Hell (the word that is Germanic in origin after all), given how little is known about their Otherworld (which, incidentally, has been featured in DC Comics).
+I was more interested though in whether or not Celts would send their enemies to Hell (that word is Germanic in origin after all), given how little is known about their Otherworld (which, incidentally, has been featured in DC Comics).
 Apparently, the Gauls believed in a Hell/Tartarus equivalent called Dubnos, so I guess the show may not have been pushing the suspension of disbelief all that much there.

 4. I Feel A Song Coming On